This post may contain affiliate links through which we are paid a small commission, but your cost does not change. Thank you!

 My 9-year-old daughter's timeline pages of Ancient History 4 B.C.-200 A.D.

-This FREE World History Timeline follows a young earth chronology and includes the use of the traditional B.C. and A.D.
+This World History Timeline follows a young earth chronology and includes the use of the traditional B.C. and A.D.
 The time periods are divided into the following:

 4000 B.C.-2000 B.C.
 1,000 year increments